Gabrielll04/Gabrielll04/README.md

  - Congratuated on a technician course of System Analysis and Development and student of Multiplatform Software Development in <a href="http://www.fatecsp.br/">Faculdade de Tecnologia</a>.

- - I'm interested in NixOS, Machine Learning and Functional Programming.
+ - I'm interested in Nix, Machine Learning, Functional Programming, Lisguistics, Math and Traditional Logic.

  - Currently studying Nix (OS and lang), Haskell,, Japanese, and what my faculty obliges me to learn.